compsci-adl/Constitution/README.md

 # 17. The First Year Representative

-1. The First Year Representative is **elected** by the members of the Club during a GM during the first half of the first semester of the year**.**
+1. The First Year Representative is **elected** by the members of the Club during a GM during the first half of the first semester of the year.

 2. **_Duties_**

-    The First Year Representative is responsible for ensuring that members of the club in their** first year at university are represented**.
+    The First Year Representative is responsible for ensuring that members of the club in their **first year at university are represented**.
 This may include any concerns or ideas that they believe should be known by the committee to better meet the goals of the club in regards to first year members.
 In addition to this, they are responsible for **assisting the executive in** running the club.

 # 18. The Club Finances